notaryproject/specifications/signature-specification.md

 ## FAQ
 **Q1.** How will Notary v2 support multiple signature envelope format?

-The idea is to use `mediaType` of artifact manifest's blob to identify the signature artifact(like jws, cms, dsse, etc).
+The idea is to use `mediaType` of artifact manifest's blob to identify the signature envelope type(like jws, cms, dsse, etc).
 The client implementation can use the aforementioned `mediaType` to parse the signature envelope.

 **Q2.** How will Notary v2 handle non-backward compatible changes to signature format?

 The Signature envelope MUST have a versioning mechanism to support non-backward compatible changes.
+For [JWS JSON serialization](#jws-json-serialization) signature envelope it is achieved by `cty` field in ProtectedHeaders.